LetsWrappIt/VsCommandBuddy/Docs/gettingstarted.md

 # Getting started
-Gettings started involves installing the package and configure one or two external commands.
+Getting started involves installing the package and configure some external commands (max.
+2 minutes!)

 #### Step 1: Download and install VsCommandBuddy
 In the VisualStudioGallery you can find [VsCommandBuddy](http://visualstudiogallery.msdn.microsoft.com/f5da988e-2ec1-4061-a569-46d09733c668) here.